HL7/smart-app-launch/spec/index.md

 *Apps using the <span class="label label-primary">standalone launch</span> flow
 won't have a `launch` id at this point.
-These apps can declare launch context requirements by adding specific scopes to the authorization request: for example, `launch/patient` to indicate that you need to know a patient ID, or `launch/encounter` to indicate you need an encounter.
-The EHR's "authorize" endpoint will take care of acquiring the context you need (and then making it available to you).
+These apps can declare launch context requirements by adding specific scopes to the authorization request: for example, `launch/patient` to indicate that the app needs a patient ID, or `launch/encounter` to indicate it needs an encounter.
+The EHR's "authorize" endpoint will take care of acquiring the context it needs (making it available to the app).
 For example, if your app needs patient context, the EHR may provide the end-user with a patient selection widget.
 For full details, see <a href="scopes-and-launch-context/index.html">SMART launch context parameters</a>.*